 -Goal setting that progresses with each writing task.

 -Student-centereed checklists that give students more clarity and ownership of writing and editing.

 The current eighth graders all learned SRSD in 7th grade, and many know if from 6th grade.
 Starting out with many of these writers in eighth grade, the level of transfer is incredible.
-Throughout my teaching career, I have felt like I have to .
-It felt Sysyphys Now, I pres-assess and look for what students already know about the writing process, then use a common language (that is increasingly schoolwide) to access their skills.
+Throughout my teaching career, I have felt like I am starting from the beginning with every grade.
+It felt Sisyphaen.
+Now, I pres-assess and look for what students already know about the writing process, then use a common language (that is increasingly schoolwide) to access their skills.
 It feels like a more efficient process, and students really know their planning and organizing.